AniketKumarC007/Recruiter-Tool-PERN-Stack/README.md

    - Choose the repository containing your frontend code.
    - Follow the prompts to deploy the frontend.
    - Open the domain link to access the project.

+# Note
+const pool = new Pool({
+    connectionString:"postgres://default:xQvCAhWEj1b8@ep-ancient-shape-a4l3l47j-pooler.us-east-1.aws.neon.tech:5432/verceldb?sslmode=require",
+  })
+Its not possible to the access this vercel postgresql db through the local host as the connection method comes with the requiremnt of sslmode=require.
+While locally running on windows machine the domain is generally http:localhost:PORT_No. i.e without the ssl certificate .
+So conclusion is that the vercel db can be only accessible through the deployed server link.
+For locally running the project one has to create the candidate table in the postgresql db with required attributes (code given under Model/database.sql ) and  modifiy the snippet const pool = new Pool({
+  user: "postgres",        // Replace "postgres" with your PostgreSQL username
+  password: "12345",       // Replace "12345" with your PostgreSQL password
+  host: "localhost",       // Replace "localhost" if your PostgreSQL server is hosted elsewhere
+  port: 5432,              // Make sure this port matches your PostgreSQL server port
+  database: "candidate"    // Replace "candidate" with the name of your PostgreSQL database }); in Model/database.js  to start the project.